How to Chase Overdue Invoices from International Clients

+This guide explains your options step by step.
 As experienced international debt collection experts, this is something we deal with every week, and we can help you understand the process so you can successfully reclaim what you’re owed.

 What Is an Export Client?

 An export client is essentially an international client that you do work for.
-We use this term to describe a customer located in a different country who purchases goods or services from you.
+We sometimes use this term to describe a customer located in a different country who purchases goods or services from you.

 Many debts racked up by overseas clients are recoverable, but recovering debts across borders is challenging if you try to do it yourself.